ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-asean/index.md

 +++
-date = 2020-09-21
+date = 2021-07-15
-title = "Postdoctoral research fellow in GIScience (NUS Fellows Programme Southeast Asia)"
+title = "Postdoctoral research fellow (SG Academies ASEAN Fellowship Programme)"
 +++

 {{< figure src="header.jpg" title="Singapore skyline by [Mike Enerio](https://unsplash.com/@mikeenerio) on [Unsplash](https://unsplash.com/photos/CQhgno3yhv8)." >}}

 ### Description

-The [NUS Fellows Programme (Southeast Asia)](http://www.nus.edu.sg/research/funding-opportunities/NUS-fellows-programme-southeast-asia) aims to attract bright young faculty members (or would-be faculty members) and researchers from ASEAN universities and research institutes to NUS for a 6 to 12-month fellowship.
+The [SG Academies ASEAN Fellowship Programme](https://snas.org.sg/aseanfellowship) aims to attract bright postgraduate researchers from ASEAN countries to Singapore research institutions for a 2-year long fellowship.
+The programme, first started in 2020, is administered by three academies in Singapore - the Singapore National Academy of Science (SNAS), together with the Academy of Medicine Singapore (AMS), and the Academy of Engineering Singapore (AES) - and funded by the National Research Foundation (NRF).
+It involves the participating host institutions, including Singapore universities and research institutions such as A*STAR, and candidates aligning to agreed fields of research (science, medicine, engineering, and computer science).

-The [NUS Urban Analytics Lab](/) is seeking a talented and highly motivated postdoctoral research fellow to join our research group through this fellowship, to work on a topic in the domain of the lab (GIScience, urban analytics, 3D city modelling).
+The [NUS Urban Analytics Lab](/) is seeking a talented and motivated postdoctoral research fellow to join our research group through this fellowship, to work on a topic in the domain of the Lab.

-Up to 25 Fellowships will be offered each year.
-Applicants must either be citizens of an ASEAN country or must be residing in an ASEAN country at the time of application.
-Female candidates are especially encouraged to apply.

-For more information on all the requirements, check out the [website of the scheme](http://www.nus.edu.sg/research/funding-opportunities/NUS-fellows-programme-southeast-asia).
+For more information on all the requirements, check out the [website of the scheme](https://snas.org.sg/aseanfellowship).

 We welcome interested applicants to develop a short research proposal, which we will endorse in case there is a match.

-Candidates should have a computational affinity and a PhD degree in geographical information science, computer science, geomatics, or another relevant field of study, with a successful track record (in terms of publications/impact and/or other forms of output).
+Candidates should have a computational affinity and a PhD degree in geographical information science, computer science, geomatics, or another relevant field of study, preferably with a successful track record (in terms of publications/impact and/or other forms of output).

 The research fellow will be supervised by the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg).

 The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow's interests and build skills required for future career steps.

+*Our research group aims to increase the share of women in research.
+Female candidates are therefore encouraged to apply.*

 ### Venue